 In its current realization, our model does not support viable inflation driven by $Z$, mainly due to low scalar spectral index achieved in small-field inflationary models.
 However, it can be combined with an inflationary sector compatible with the $R$ symmetry -- see, e.g., \crefs{dvali, univ}.
 In a such situation we expect that $Z$ is displaced from its v.e.v in \Eref{z0} to lower values due to the large mass that it acquires during inflation and rolls towards its v.e.v after it -- see, e.g., \crefs{buch,olivepheno,eev,kingpolonyi,ketov,riotto}.
 In the course of the decaying-inflaton period which follows inflation, $Z$ tracks an instantaneous minimum \cite{adiabatic} until the Hubble parameter becomes of the order of its mass.
 Successively it starts to oscillate about its v.e.v. in \Eref{z0} and may or may not dominate the Universe, depending on the initial amplitude of the coherent oscillations.
 The latter possibility is more favored, since it does not dilute any preexisting lepton asymmetry and does not disturb the success of the Big Bang nucleosynthesis \cite{polonyiproblem}.
 It can be facilitated if $R$ saxion is strongly stabilized through a large enough higher order term of the \Ka\ \cite{olivegr}, or if it participates there in a strong enough coupling with the inflaton \cite{adiabatic}.
 Obviously such complications may affect our scheme and deserve further investigation.
 Moreover, the $R$ axion is expected to be stable on cosmological time scales due to weak decay widths \cite{ribe}.
 It would be premature, though, to say anything about its candidacy as dark matter particle before clarify the fate of the $R$ saxion.

 Another prospect of our setting is related to the low-energy SUSY searches.
-In fact, the values for SSB parameters found in \Sref{obs2} may be used as boundary conditions imposed at a high scale in order to solve the renormalization group equations which govern the evolution of these parameters up-to a low scale.
+Indeed, the values for SSB parameters found in \Sref{obs2} may be used as boundary conditions imposed at a high scale in order to solve the renormalization group equations which govern their evolution up-to a low scale.
 Finding their values there, we can impose radiative electroweak symmetry breaking, derive the sparticle spectrum and check its compatibility with a number of phenomenological requirements -- cf.~\crefs{noscale13, strongpheno, queve}.
 The viability of our scheme against these constraints is an important open issue.
-The fact that all SSB parameters gain values of the same order of magnitude generically helps to this direction.
-Possible non universalities, caused by associating different $\wkhi$'s or $\la$'s to $\phc_\al$ and/or $\what\uplambda_{\rm a}$, may further facilitate the achievement of acceptable results.
+The fact that the majority of the SSB parameters gain values of the same order of magnitude helps to this direction.
+Possible non universalities, caused by associating different $\wkhi$'s to $\phc_\al$ may further facilitate the achievement of acceptable results.

-Despite the uncertainties above, we believe that the introduction of novel model for SUSY breaking without tuning can be considered as an important development which offers the opportunity for further explorations towards several cosmo-phenomenological directions.
+Despite the uncertainties above, we believe that the introduction of a novel model for SUSY breaking without tuning can be considered as an important development which offers the opportunity for further explorations towards several cosmo-phenomenological directions.